nk-gears/useful-links/README.md

 - [Fontstorage](https://fontstorage.com/) - Collection of free fonts for your websites
 - [Terminalizer](https://github.com/faressoft/terminalizer) - Record your terminal and generate animated gif images
 - [unDraw](https://undraw.co/) - Open-source illustrations for every project you can imagine and create
+- [Emoji-as-a-service](https://emoji.veryfunparty.com/) - Service that returns a high-res, predictable emoji image for a given URL

 ### Productivity